 The confusion matrix needs to be interpreted as follows:

 The values on the diagonal indicate the number of correctly predicted digits, whereas the off-diagonal values indicate the misclassifications per digit.
 We may see that the best performing digit is 0, with the highest diagonal value and very few misclassifications.
-The worst performing digit is 9 since this has the highest number of misclassifications with many of the other digits, mostly with 1.
-We may also see that 7 has been mostly mistaken with 9, while 8 has been mostly mistaken with 3.
+The worst performing digit is 9 since this has the highest number of misclassifications with many other digits, mostly with 4.
+We may also see that 7 has been mostly mistaken with 4, while 8 has been mostly mistaken with 3.

-These results do not necessarily come as a surprise because, if we had to have a look at the digits in the dataset, we may see that the curves and skew of several different digits cause them to resemble each other.
-For the purpose of investigating the effect of reducing the digit variations, let’s introduce a function, deskew_image()
+These results do not necessarily come as a surprise because, if we had to look at the digits in the dataset, we might see that the curves and skew of several different digits cause them to resemble each other.
+To investigate the effect of reducing the digit variations, let’s introduce a function, deskew_image()

 , that applies an affine transformation to an image based on a measure of skew calculated from the image moments: